Ryan Reynolds And Emily Blunt Are Highest Earners In Hollywood

 BRAD PITT – $10 million

-Once Upon a Time in Hollywood/ Sony (July 26, 2019)
+Once Upon a Time in Hollywood / Sony (July 26, 2019)

 GAL GADOT – $10 million